 🔼The name Judea in the Bible

 Judea is the name of the province of the Persian empire to where the exiled Jews repatriated.
-Strictly spoken, it denoted the area in southern Palestine, centered on Jerusalem and west of the river Jordan.
+Strictly spoken, it denoted the area in southern Palestine, centered around Jerusalem and west of the river Jordan.

 In Hebrew or Aramaic the name Judea occurs in Daniel 2:25, 5:13, 6:13, Ezra 5:1 and 7:14 (as יהוד, Jehud).
 Ezra actually mentions the "province Judah" (מדינה יהוד; Ezra 5:8) and Nehemiah simply speaks of "the province" but then continues to use the region's original name יהודה (Judah; Nehemiah 11:3).